-I was extremely grateful for the opportunity to complete a six week internship at the University of Manchester's LuCiD Child Study Centre, where I gained a deeper understanding of how research in child language acquisition is conducted.
-I was supervised by Prof. Anna Theakston and assisted on various projects within the centre; however, most of my time was spent contributing towards two main projects.
+I was extremely grateful for the opportunity to complete a six-week internship at the University of Manchester's LuCiD Child Study Centre.
+I gained a deeper understanding of how research in child language acquisition is conducted and what it is like to work as part of a research team.
+I was supervised by Prof. Anna Theakston and assisted on various projects within the centre; however, most of my time was spent contributing towards two exciting projects.
 Firstly, I created stimuli for a follow up study in The role of visual preferences in later language learning.
-Secondly, I was involved in looking at the acquisition of tag questions, by transcribing and coding audio files to later be analysed.
+Secondly, I transcribed and coded audio files to later be analysed by researchers investigating the acquisition of tag questions.

 Transcription for Tag Questions project